hwarden162/HughWardenWebsite/content/authors/admin/_index.md

 title: Hugh Warden
 ---

-I am currently a PhD student at the Institute of Genetics and Cancer which is a part of the University of Edinburgh.
-I work in the Human Genetics Unit using machine learning to try and gain a better understanding of the genetic component of human disease.
-For my current project, I am trying to build a prototype image classifier to identify the presence of cancerous cells based on their morphology (their shape).
+I am currently a PhD student at the Institute of Genetics and Cancer, which is a part of the University of Edinburgh.
+I am currently building an explainable AI pipeline to identify phenotypic changes associated with different mutations.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/HughWardenCV.pdf" "newtab" >}}resumé{{< /staticref >}}.